The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

-His goal is to have his daughter Angel use a massive stockpile of Eridium to force open the second Vault.
+Jack’s goal is to have his daughter consume a massive stockpile of Eridium to force open the second Vault.
 With enough Eridium, it is possible to override the 200-year timer.

 Within this vault is a major bioweapon.
 The Warrior is basically a super-soldier dragon, capable of destroying armies.

 Meanwhile, the Vault Hunter Roland rallies abandoned Atlas Corporation soldiers.
 Along with agreeable bandits, they found the town of Sanctuary and its militia, the Crimson Raiders.
 This refuge’s orb shield can withstand Hyperion orbital bombardment.

 Vault Hunter Lilith fakes her death, and assumes the guise of devastating bandit leader the Firehawk.
 This allows her to discreetly destroy bandit clans hostile to Sanctuary.
 That way, Roland and his troops can focus on harassing Hyperion bases.

 Meanwhile, a new wave of Vault Hunters is exploring Pandora.
 Five years after the Vault opening, the rising stars are :